This is an official version.

 (b) while an inmate or patient in treatment facilities or parts, or psychiatric divisions of treatment facilities or parts, or classes of treatment facilities designated under the Mental Health Care and Treatment Act ;

-(c) while in the custody of a manager under the Children and Youth Care and Protection Act ; or
+(c) while in the custody of a manager under the Children, Youth and Families Act ; or

 (d) while in the custody of a peace officer,